Togohogo1-Archive/joshgone-music/docs/basic.md

 Removes a song on queue

 Likewise to [move](#move), the `remove` command accepts both positive and negative positions.
-After removal, songs below the removed song are then shifted up one position to accomdate for the gap.
+After removal, songs below the removed song are then shifted up one position to accommodate for the gap.

 #### Arguments